 It has been stated that couples argue over finances more than any other topic.
 Regardless of how much money a couple has, prioritizing how to spend money is problematic for many couples.
 This is due to couples having different financial personalities.
 Spouses often have different priorities of how to spend money.
 Individuals tend to fall in the category of either a saver or a spender.
 A spender tends to live in the moment while a saver tends to plan for the future.
 When both spouses give valuable input to budgeting, they are more likely to balance each other and stick to a budget.
 Savers can help spenders stick to a budget while spenders can help savers embrace experiences and view purchases as an investment.

 Without a budget, spouses often take on the role of a parent or gatekeeper of the money.
 Arguments follow as spouses attempt to limit each other’s purchasing power.
 This can create an imbalance of power in the relationship.
+I have worked with many couples whose yearly income exceeds a million dollars yet there were disagreements over how to spend their money.
 Developing a budget together allows the jointly created budget to be the gatekeeper although there should be a little flexibility in the budget.
 Following a budget avoids the power struggles regarding money and purchases.